amaiya/onprem/README.md

 will result in an automatic fall back to a prompt-based approach to structured outputs as described next.

+**Tipe:** When using natively-supported structured outputs, it is important to include an actual instruction in the prompt (e.g., *“Classify this sentiment”*, *“Extract info from”*, etc.).
+With prompt-based structured outputs (described below), the instruction can often be omitted.

 #### Prompt-Based Structured Outputs

 The